jatindera/Flutter-Projects/flutterbot_dialogflow/README.md

 # Chatbot using Flutter and Dialogflow

 Please follow the instructions below.
+Here is project output.
+(/docs/chatbot.gif)

 ## Getting Started